GoogleCloudPlatform/gcsfuse/docs/semantics.md

 **Creation**

-When a new file is created and open(2) was called with O_CREAT, an empty object with the appropriate name is created in Cloud Storage.
+When a new file is created and ```open(2)``` was called with ```O_CREAT```, an empty object with the appropriate name is created in Cloud Storage.
 The resulting generation is used as the source generation for the inode, and it is as if that object had been pre-existing and was opened.

 **Pubsub notifications on file creation**